 Still in the Ingestion screen, select Add Health Check Input.

 This will request a number of details including the URL and checking interval.

 Note that health check events take up space on the Seq server.
 The default checking interval of 60 seconds is recommended for most health checks.

 If the URL is an HTTPS URL, then the Seq server must trust the SSL certificate that the target server is using.

-Once the instance of the app is saved, it will show in the apps list under the Health Check Input.
+Once the instance of the app is saved, it will show in the inputs list.

 Use the Add Instance button to check more URLs.